 It’s such a waste — even protected species like sea turtles and sharks, which you are not allowed to hunt, are not spared by the practice of deep-sea trawling.

 Climate change will exacerbate these problems in the years to come.
 Coral bleaching is a serious issue.
 The overexploitation of natural resources, which are already limited, and population growth are putting pressure on the limited resources that we have.
+This model of unsustainable development is harmful.
 Currently, Djibouti is dependent on imports of food and agricultural products.

 Djibouti’s endemic problem is that the current laws about protecting the environment aren’t actually enforced.
 We need to force people to respect these laws to protect our fishing resources, our only national wealth.